basvanwesting/genetic-algorithm/README.md

 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Make fitness/simple_sum generic
 * Does Fitness need an associated trait for Genotype?
 Can this be made more lightweight?
-* Add hill climbing strategy
 * Add simulated annealing strategy
 * Add MultiUniqueDiscrete
 * Add MultiBinary

 ## MAYBE
+* Store age on chromosome?
 * Add Tournament competition with duplicates (needs cloning)
 * Add Roulette competition with and without duplicates (with fitness ordering)
 * Add OrderOne crossover for UniqueDiscreteGenotype?